menu

 Living in Medford

 Medford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 65,399 people and 14 associated neighborhoods, Medford is the 21st largest community in Massachusetts.
-Medford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Medford was built prior to World War II, making it one of the older and more historic cities in the country.

 Medford home prices are not only among the most expensive in Massachusetts, but Medford real estate also consistently ranks among the most expensive in America.